-I have been working on a new subsystem to complement Home Assistant's Automation and Scripting components.
+AppDaemon is a subsystem to complement Home Assistant's Automation and Scripting components.
 AppDaemon is a python daemon that consumes events from Home Assistant and feeds them to snippets of python code called "Apps".
 An App is a Python class that is instantiated possibly multiple times from AppDaemon and registers callbacks for various system events.
 It is also able to inspect and set state and call services.
 The API provides a rich environment suited to home automation tasks that can also leverage all the power of Python.

-1.2.1 Another Take on Automation
+4.1 Another Take on Automation